≡ Menu

 Overall, GM generates slightly higher revenue per vehicle versus Ford Motor, as shown in the chart above.

-On average, GM’s revenue per vehicle came in at $40,600 between fiscal year 2021 and 2023, while Ford’s figure reached $35,000 during the same period, which was slightly below General Motors.
+On average, GM’s revenue per vehicle came in at $41,600 from fiscal year 2022 to 2024, while Ford’s figure amounted to $37,200 during the same period, which was slightly below General Motors.

 The growing revenue per car for both automakers has been driven by several reasons.
 One of which is the increase in production and sale of SUVs and trucks for GM and Ford.
 SUVs and trucks generally have higher selling price and margins compared to smaller cars.